momochi000/typewar/README.md

 This function must be able to take that WPM value and scale the attack speed appropriately.

 ---

 ## CURRENT

-#### Add a tiny bit of delay between monster animation and spawning of fragment
-#### Wire up attack animations to the animation specified in the attack object
-For slime npc, there is an animation attribute in each attack, this should pass through to the character on attack and degrade gracefully to randomize attack if none provided
 #### Design shift/spike: Player attacks are a set of slots that can be typed anytime
 + Player has a set of slots for attacks
 + The slot is filled with some text which varies depending on the player stats